aluxian/CNRV-RO-Website/README.md

 - Import sample db `mongorestore --db <database> <app_folder>/_dump/`
 - Run `geddy` in the app's folder
 - Open the app on `localhost:4000`
+- You can login as admin with username `admin` and password `adminadmin`

 ## Features
 - Authentication system using passport (registration, login, facebook integration)